What is VLC

 BrightCodes' OCC method employs RGB LEDs that transmit information through modulation of light in different colors.

 A typical BrightCodes tag is made of several LEDs that work in coordination.
-The LEDs can be placed at almost any layout, so BC design is extremely flexible.
+The LEDs can be placed at almost any layout, so BC design is extremely flexible, facilitating a wide-range of indoor and outdoor applications.